FleekHQ/fleek-blog/content/posts/github-action-ci-cd-on-the-cli-beta.md

 Some rapid-fire additions and fixes on this release:

-* New cli command to list sites `fleek sites list`
+- New cli command to list sites `fleek sites list`
-* Automatic browser opening removed ([Fixes]( https://github.com/fleekxyz/fleekxyz-support/issues/8))
+- Automatic browser opening removed ([Fixes](https://github.com/fleekxyz/fleekxyz-support/issues/8))
-* Catch SIGKILL on site init and escape gracefully
+- Catch SIGKILL on site init and escape gracefully
-* Improve sites deploy success message
+- Improve sites deploy success message
-* Fix an infinite loading in login
+- Fix an infinite loading in login
-* Add ipfs gateway url to success message of sites deploy
+- Add ipfs gateway url to success message of sites deploy

 Found a bug, or want to suggest a feature?
 Visit our [support repository](https://github.com/fleekxyz/fleekxyz-support/) and open an issue.

-***
+---

 That’s all for today!
 A flash-release expanding our Sites Deployment features.
 What’s next in line for our release calendar?
 We’re working on adding custom domain management to the CLI next!
-Stay tuned to our [Twitter](https://twitter.com/fleekxyz) or [Discord](https://discord.gg/fleek) to find out more about it.
+Stay tuned to our [Twitter](https://twitter.com/fleek) or [Discord](https://discord.gg/fleek) to find out more about it.

 For more resources visit our [LinkTree](https://linktr.ee/fleek).